JohnKos/JohnKos.github.io/_pages/about.md

 Abstract: Validation as a field of study is important to the development of educational Interactive Learning Environments (ILEs).
-However, as ILEs become more complex, borrowing from fields such as agent-based modeling, simulation, and “seri- ous games”, the educational domain has lagged in adopting the rigorous validation standards typical in these fields.
+However, as ILEs become more complex, borrowing from fields such as agent-based modeling, simulation, and "seri- ous games", the educational domain has lagged in adopting the rigorous validation standards typical in these fields.
 Tra- ditional methods, such as face validation by subject matter experts, are often criticized for their subjectivity and lack of